Bujlood: Observance

 The celebration begins with a bujlood carnival, usually on the day after Eid al-Adha, when young people wear masks and the skins of the sheep or goats that were sacrificed on the Eid.
 They dance around in their masks and costumes carrying limbs of the sacrificed animals, which they use to play with people they run into and trying to touch them.
 The point is to spread laughter and cheer.

+It’s often seen as a “sister tradition” of the Austrian and South Tyrolean Krampus tradition.
+Even if they have different beliefs behind those traditions they do have similarities and are both believed to stem from pre-Christian or pre-Islamic, ancient pagan traditions.

+Both involve wearing animal skins, masks, and bells to represent chaotic or wild figures, also both involve a "run" or procession where the character interacts with and frightens the crowd.

 Interpretations

 The French ethnologists Edmond Doutté and Émile Laoust connect the tradition to pre-Islamic Amazigh rites celebrating the changing of seasons and death and resurrection.
 The Finnish anthropologist Edvard Westermarck connected the tradition to the Roman Saturnalia festival.

 The Moroccan anthropologist Abdellah Hammoudi, in his essay The Victim and Its Masks: An Essay on Sacrifice and Masquerade in the Maghreb, refutes these interpretations and contextualizes bujlood as a Moroccan cultural practice inseparable from the Eid al-Adha sacrifice.

 Hassan Rachik has also written about the sacrifice traditions of the Ait Mizan and the Ait Souka in the High Atlas.